Things to do in Santa Fe

 Taos

-The laid-back mountain resort town of Taos, about 70 miles (113km) north of Santa Fe, is in the centre of New Mexico's most sparsely populated region, serving as a popular ski resort in winter and artist's colony all year round.
+The laid-back mountain resort town of Taos, about 70 miles (113km) north of Santa Fe, is in the centre of New Mexico's most sparsely populated region, and serves as a popular ski resort in winter and artist's colony all year round.
 Aside from the slopes, the main attraction at Taos is Taos Pueblo, the largest of northern New Mexico's Indian pueblos, where life has changed little since ancient times.
 In the town, which sits between the majestic peaks of the Rocky Mountains and the deep Rio Grande Gorge, the old Spanish plaza is full of shops and museums and an unusual community who live in half-buried houses and reject materialism.
 The arts scene is particularly lively, and there are some excellent restaurants.
 Some of the diversions on offer include llama treks, hiking, biking and white-water rafting.

 Website www.taos.org